 I hit the Montage’s gym for a workout.

 I stop by Sonya Dakar’s skin clinic for one of her amazing facials so I’m ready for the red carpet.
-Her tips are at the end of the newsletter.

 Me the next morning, a bit worse for wear but hanging on to my blow out!